nightscout/trio-docs/docs/EN/operate/customize.md

 Open-iAPS does not include the amount of insulin in the prime or insertion steps in your IOB.
 The pod reports every pulse that it delivers to Open-iAPS.
 If you look in the Pod Settings insulin delivered row, that is the total delivered by the pod minus the (prime plus insertion) amounts.
 The only way to know that you successfully made this change is to count the clicks.
 Normal insertion is 0.5 U (0.5 U / 0.05 U per click = 10 clicks).
 So if you add 0.25 U to the "extra" value, you should get 0.25 / 0.05 = 5 extra clicks.
 In other words, there are 15 total clicks after you press insert.
 :::

-This code change is found in different locations for Eros Pods and Dash Pods.
+This code change is found in different locations for [Eros Pods](#eros) and [Dash Pods](#dash).
 Some change both files just in case, but that is unnecessary if you're only using one pod.

+### Dash
-For DASH, edit line 82 of the file `Dependencies/OmniBLE/OmniBLE/OmnipodCommon/Pod.swift`
+Edit line 82 of the file `Dependencies/OmniBLE/OmniBLE/OmnipodCommon/Pod.swift`

 Code before modification:
 ```swift